Summative Evaluation

 The hour is parsed in this way:

-2) The praeses and reader may each question the student for up to 30 minutes, after which the student will be invited to leave the conference.
-The oral exam will discuss the student’s written response, along with general questions from the student’s program core (theology, philosophy, or MAPS) and the student’s concentration area.
+- The primary and secondary examiners may each question the student for up to 30 minutes, after which the student will be invited to leave the conference.

-3) When the examiners have agreed on the results, the praeses will call the student back (into the room or into the conference call) and announce the results.
+- When the examiners have agreed on the results, the primary examiner will call the student back (into the video conference) and announce the results.

-5) Upon successful completion of the oral exam, the Comp Exam Administrator will notify the student and appropriate administration members to record the student’s completion of the comprehensive exam.
+- Upon successful completion of the oral exam, the Comprehensive Exam Administrator will notify the student and appropriate administration members to record the student’s completion of the Capstone Research Paper and comprehensive exam.
+The student will prepare a cover page for the paper signed by the advisor and reader and then submit a digital copy of the paper to the HACS Library.

-6) If the praeses and reader are dissatisfied with the results of either the written exam or oral exam, they will provide the student with an explanation and feedback for improvement.
+- If the examiners are dissatisfied with the results of any portion of the exam, they will provide the student with an explanation and feedback for improvement.
 The student may then re-take that portion of the exam.
-A third and final chance can be scheduled at the discretion of the appropriate academic dean.
+A third and final chance can be scheduled at the discretion of the Vice-President of Academic Affairs.

 Master’s Thesis Process